Sciss/Rogues/README.md

 # Rogues

 This repository contains code for an ongoing art project.
+See [Research Catalogue](https://www.researchcatalogue.net/view/1437680/1437681).

 (C)opyright 2021 by Hanns Holger Rutz.
 All rights reserved.
 This project is released under the [GNU Affero General Public License](https://github.comt/Sciss/Rogues/blob/main/LICENSE) v3+ and